Special Announcement – Last update: September 11, 2023

 Announcements

-Session dates for 2023 and the weekly class schedule are posted on the Classes page of this website.
-Schedules for in-studio classes and both schedule & registration information for Zoom (online) classes for Summer Session 2023 are also posted on the Classes page.
+Session dates for 2024 and the weekly class schedule are posted on the Classes page of this website.
+Schedules for in-studio classes and both schedule & registration information for Zoom (online) classes are also posted on the Classes page.

 Remembering and Honoring Laura Divine: Longtime Tai Chi Berkeley student Laura Divine passed on 12 August 2022.
 Lenzie remembers her in a letter to students and friends.